1080Motion/API/README.md

 The gRPC API is hosted at [https://publicapi-grpc.1080motion.com/](https://publicapi-grpc.1080motion.com/).

 ### API key
 To access data for an account you also need an api key related to that account.
-To obtain this key please contact 1080Motion.
+These keys can be created by the administrator for the instructor account from the [1080 web app](https://webapp.1080motion.com).
+After logging in as an administrator, click on the name in the top right corner and select "API Keys" in the drop-down menu.

+If you have questions or cannot generate keys, contact 1080Motion support.

 The same API key is used on both flavors APIs

 See the [wiki page on authentication](https://github.com/1080Motion/API/wiki/Authentication) for more details.

 ### Getting started